marijnh/Eloquent-JavaScript/00_intro.md

 capabilities.
 You are fine—you just need to keep at it.
 Take a break, reread some material, and make sure you read and understand the example programs and ((exercises)).
-Learning is hard work, but everything you learn is yours, and will make subsequent learning easier.
+Learning is hard work, but everything you learn is yours and will make subsequent learning easier.

 {{quote {author: "Ursula K. Le Guin", title: "The Left Hand of Darkness"}